Sustainability >

 Stakeholder feedback, signatory reporting and expert scientific and technical research help to maintain the Program's relevance and effectiveness.
 The Program's latest results include:

-• Increasing use of PVC recyclate in the manufacturing of new products in Australia, with a 17% increase on last year's figures.
+• 2091 Tonnes of PVC recyclate were used by signatories in the manufacturing of new products in Australia.

 Read our latest Five-Year Evaluation of the PSP (2018 - 2022) here.